OMGBiscuits/whitepaper-philosophy/slides/index.md

 This is my view<br>
 I've barely scratched the surface, I've looked at the title and one sentance in the WP in this talk<br>
 I’m offering a frame for reading the paper: inside theres language that does work, code that carries meaning, and a network, a culture that hardens both into practice.<br>
+it's not the language we are used to, and we might have to learn new definitions for words and new words entirely from existing words. that's the real challenge

 ---